starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

         --function get_pool_token_balance \
         --inputs 1

-In response, you should get the Pool's balance of token 1.
+In response, you should get the Pool's balance of token A.

 Now let's add some tokens to our account's balance.
 Choose your favorite ``ACCOUNT_ID``, it should be a 251-bit integer value: